 - Explain the dynamic environment of the transportation industry including economic and regulatory issues

-- Show what modal options make the most sense for your company and its products
+- Decide what modal options make the most sense for your company and its products

 - Explain how carriers price their service

-- Better negotiate and arrange for your freight needs to lower costs and increase service
+- Negotiate and arrange for your freight needs to lower costs and increase service

 Trends in Transportation